fieldtrip/website/development/guideline/code.md

 ## File names for executable/compiled binaries

 Since we support FieldTrip on most currently popular platforms regarding hardware and software, we have to create executables for all platforms that we can.
-If an executable cannot be compiled on a particular platform, e.g. because it depends on Windows-specific DLLs, then you of course don't have to bother.
+If an executable cannot be compiled on a particular platform, e.g., because it depends on Windows-specific DLLs, then you of course don't have to bother.

 Ensuring that all executables can co-exist on all platforms (and especially on the Unix base platforms) means that they should have unique file names.
 The choice for that is based on the specification according to the MATLAB function "computer", i.e.